Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### When can a Development Team cancel a Sprint?

-- [x] It can’t.
+- [x] It can't.
 Only Product Owners can cancel Sprints.
 - [ ] When functional expectations are not well understood.
 - [ ] When the Product Owner is absent too often.
 - [ ] When the selected Product Backlog items for the Sprint become unachievable.